mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/image_menu.rst

 Trim to Selection
     A lazy cropping function.
 Krita will crop the canvas to the selected area.
 Rotate Image
-    Rotate the image
+    Rotate the image.
 Shear Image
-    Shear the image
+    Shear the image.
 Mirror Image Horizontally
     Mirror the image on the horizontal axis.
 Mirror Image Vertically